 Tonke vans are available now as well.
 These compact, versatile camper vans are perfectly suited for quick overnight camping trips.
 They even work well for everyday use at home.

 Several custom models of Tonke campers are available, including a Low Rider model (non-detachable) and the 300 and 400 series (van-style campers for those who want Tonke style and quality in a less obtrusive vehicle).
 The Cruiser is a custom-built trailer version and the Voyager is a larger custom trailer with space for six to seven people.

 Tonke can also build custom cabins that follow the same principles as their cabins but are larger and more permanent.
-They are available with “off the grid” packages that enable you to live in the cabin in a self-sustaining manner, free of electricity and gas and water needs.
+They are available with “off the grid” packages that enable you to live in the cabin in a self-sustaining manner, free of electricity gas, and water needs.

 If none of these options work well for you, Tonke is always willing to take on a custom project that better meets your needs.
 The company is passionate about doing the best work possible, no matter if their project is a standard model or a new custom version.

 Buy Tonke Campers

 Like Apple products, Tonke Campers don’t come cheaply – there’s a cost for the custom, stylish work.
 However, they will ship to Europe and even to the United States.
 Their website does not list a specific price, but according to other websites, prices can range from about 62,000 Euros (about $71,000 U.S.) for a camper with no vehicle to about 103,000 Euros (about $118,500 U.S.) for a camper with a Mercedes Sprinter truck.